cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

-# TAU - Unlimited Video Sharing Community
+# TAU - Unlimited Content Sharing Community - provide relay as commercial service.
 thread: chain and own account search; building blocks and response; attachement download relentless(tsendernounceattachlog in the future block. );

 # B. Procedure for building new blocks for both miner and regular.